 Line 29.
 In general, payments made or received by an issuer under a qualified hedge are taken into account to determine the yield on the issue.
 A hedge may be entered into before, at the same time as, or after the date of issue.
-See Regulations section 1.148-4(h).
+See Regulations section 1.148-4(h)(1).
 Enter the name of the provider of the hedge and term of the hedge to the nearest tenth of a year (for example, 2.4 years).
 Attach additional sheets if necessary.

 Line 30.
-Enter "yes" if any gross proceeds of the issue were invested in a guaranteed investment contract ("GIC").
+Enter "Yes" if any gross proceeds of the issue were invested in a guaranteed investment contract (GIC).
 A GIC includes any nonpurpose investment that has specifically negotiated withdrawal or reinvestment provisions and a specifically negotiated interest rate, and also includes any agreement to supply investments on two or more dates (for example, a forward supply contract).
+See Regulations section 1.148-1(b).
 Enter the name of the provider of the GIC and term of the GIC to the nearest tenth of a year.
 Attach additional sheets if necessary.